 “There are several factors that cause congestion: poor or incorrect skin care, insufficient or a poor cleansing routine, using comedogenic ingredients within skin, hair and makeup products, and insufficient exfoliation,” explains Hobson, adding that congestion can also be caused by “over-active oil glands triggered by hormones, poor gut health and a poor diet”.

 The best ways to treat congested skin

-Ensuring that you’re cleansing and exfoliating your skin properly are by far the best ways to tackle a congested complexion.
+Ensuring that you’re cleansing and exfoliating your skin properly (and with the right products) is by far the best way to tackle congested skin concerns.
 It’s vital to have a thorough cleansing routine that includes double cleansing in the evening and avoiding soap-based formulas that strip the skin of moisture.
 “First, use a cleansing oil – these are terrific at deeply cleansing the skin –, followed by a soap-free cleansing gel, or my preferred choice, a clay-based cleanser,” recommends Hobson.
-“You can also use cleansing tools to help dislodge any surface dirt and dead skin.
+“You can also use cleansing tools to help dislodge any surface dirt and dead skin build-up.
 Take your time when cleansing – it’s not a step to be rushed.”

 Three of our favourite retinol products include Verso Night Cream, Elizabeth Arden Retinol Ceramide Capsules Lines Erasing Night Serum and Ultraceuticals Ultra A Skin Perfecting Serum Mild.